justindujardin/mathy/libraries/website/docs/envs/binomial_multiply.md

-A set of binomials are multiplied together and must to be simplified to satisfy the win-conditions.
+A set of binomials is multiplied and must be simplified to satisfy the win conditions.

 ## Challenge

-In Binomial Multiply the agent must learn to quickly distribute the binomial multiplications and factor out common terms to leave a simplified representation.
+In binomial multiplication, the agent must learn to distribute the binomial multiplications quickly and factor out the common terms to leave a simplified representation.

 Examples